After hours of browsing online and looking at textiles at the store, you’ve finally found the perfect pair of curtains for your home!

 All you need to do is position the brackets to the window frame and tap them into the woodwork gently with a hammer – absolutely no measuring or drilling required!

-Kwik-Hang brackets are available in 5/8 or 1-inch widths to accommodate standard curtain rods.
+Kwik-Hang brackets are available in 5/8 or 1-inch widths to accommodate standard curtain rods and double rods.
 Choose from various color options to match your furniture, textiles or decorating style.